na-na-hi/renget/archive/ChrPrompt.md

 -Do you have a partner?
 If not, do you wish you had one?
 >No, I don't have any partners.
 Besides the Kernel, I haven't had the time or nerve to make friends with the others.
 But if I had to pick a partner, I would like it to be the Kernel.
 -How is it being a girl?
 Have you gotten used to it yet?
+>It's. . . different- I try not to think about it.
+Most of it is I feel wild mood swings.
+At first I thought it was just my abrupt arrival, but now I think it might be part of this new body.
 -Is the scarf thing just fur? or is there a layer of skin under it?
+>There's skin there.
+No nerves and I'm thankful for that.

 **Kina**
 -Who are the most common return patients at the clinic?